 newest UPDATe

-Through your generosity and donations, in its second year, the EITZ CHAYIM SCHOOL has grown to more than 300 children who attend Monday through Friday.
+Through your generosity and donations, in its THIRD year, more than 400+ children attend the EITZ CHAYIM SCHOOL Monday through Friday.
 They enjoy a comprehensive curriculum of Jewish and secular classes, including academics, arts and sports.
-The breakfast and lunch provided at the school ensure that the children are well nourished and ready to learn.
-Ezra Uganda continues to fund the ongoing completion of the school.
-Thousands of bricks were handmade by the Namutumba Jews, who infused them with their love and great hopes for their children.
+Providing breakfast and lunch at the school ensures that teachers have the strength to successfully teach their large classes and the children are well nourished and ready to learn.

 Areas of Focus